Winter Olympic Games: 1964 to 1980

 The Austrian city of Innsbruck was the host in 1964.
 For the first time, the Olympic torch of the Winter Olympic Games was lit at the traditional ritual held in the temple of Olympia.
 Although Innsbruck was a traditional winter sports resort, unprojected warm weather caused a lack of snow and organisers were unable to save enough snow to be used during the Games, and the Austrian army was enlisted to transport snow and ice from other places to the sports venues.
 Soviet speed-skater Lidia Skoblikova made history by winning all four-speed skating events.
 Her career total of six gold medals set a record for Winter Olympics athletes.
 Also, for the first time Luge was added to the Olympic program, but the sport received bad publicity when a competitor was killed in a pre-Olympic training run.

 Held in the French town of Grenoble, the 1968 Winter Olympics were the first Olympic Games to be broadcast in colour.
 There were 1,158 athletes from 37 nations competing in 35 events.
 French alpine ski racer Jean-Claude Killy became only the second person to win all the men's alpine skiing events.
-Due the high interest around the world, the organising committee sold television rights for US$2 million, which was more than twice the cost of the broadcast rights for the Innsbruck Games.
+Due to the high interest around the world, the organising committee sold television rights for US$2 million, which was more than twice the cost of the broadcast rights for the Innsbruck Games.
 For the first time, the organizers chose to decentralize the Games to save costs and the events were spread across three long distances clusters, which led to the need to build three Olympic Villages.
-Along the high costs, the organisers claimed that this was necessary to accommodate technological advances, however, critics disputed this, alleging that the layout would incorporate the best possible venues for television broadcasts at the athletes' expense.
+Along with the high costs, the organisers claimed that this was necessary to accommodate technological advances, however, critics disputed this, alleging that the layout would incorporate the best possible venues for television broadcasts at the athletes' expense.

 The 1972 Winter Games, held in Sapporo, Japan, were the first to be hosted on a continent other than North America or Europe.
 The issue of professionalism was disputed during these Games when a number of alpine skiers were found to have participated in a ski camp at Mammoth Mountain in the United States; three days before the opening ceremony, IOC president Avery Brundage threatened to bar the skiers from competing in the Games as he insisted that they were no longer amateurs having benefited financially from their status as athletes.
 Eventually only Austrian Karl Schranz, who earned more than the other skiers, was excluded from the competition.
 Canada boycotted the 1972 and the 1976 ice hockey tournaments in protest at not being able to use players from professional leagues.
 Canadian authorities also accused the Soviet Union of using state-sponsored athletes, who were de facto professionals.
 Francisco Fernández Ochoa became the first and, as of 2022, the only Spaniard to win a Winter Olympic gold medal when he triumphed in the slalom.